DragonJTS/AWP-assign1/README.md

 Create a portfolio site

-will serve as the basis for all future work
+Will serve as the basis for all future work